humancompatible/train/README.md

 This repository uses [Hydra](https://hydra.cc/) to manage parameters; it is installed as one of the dependencies.
 The _.yaml_ files are stored in the `experiments/conf` folder.
 * To change the parameters of the experiment - the number of runs for each algorithm, maximum time, the dataset used (*note: for now supports only Folktables*) - use `experiment.yaml`.
-* To change the dataset settings - such as file location - or do dataset-specific adjustments, use `data/{dataset_name.yaml}`
+* To change the dataset settings - such as file location - or do dataset-specific adjustments, use `data/{dataset_name}.yaml`
-* To change algorithm hyperparameters, use `alg/{algorithm_name.yaml}`.
+* To change algorithm hyperparameters, use `alg/{algorithm_name}.yaml`.
+* To change constraint hyperparameters, use `constraint/{constraint_name}.yaml`

 In the repository, we include the configuration needed to reproduce the experiments in the paper.
-To do so, go to `experiments` and run `python run_folktables.py +data=folktables +alg=sslalm`.
+To do so, go to `experiments` and run `python run_folktables.py data=folktables alg=sslalm`.
 This will start 10 runs of the SSL-ALM algorithm, 30 seconds each.
 Repeat for the other algorithms by changing the `alg` parameter.
 The results will be saved, by default, to ```experiments/utils/saved_models``` and ```experiments/utils/exp_results```.